cern-cta/CTA/docs/content/concepts/tape/media/index.md

 !!! tip
     The assignment of VOLSER ranges may optionally be used by administrators to convey information by convention, such as a dedicated range for cartridges used for testing only, or to indicate media generation at a glance.
-    For instance, tapes in the range I9XXXX could be assigned to LTO9 tapes inside of an IBM library, making these easy for operators to identify., making these easy for operators to identify.
+    For instance, tapes in the range I9XXXX could be assigned to LTO9 tapes inside of an IBM library, making these easy for operators to identify.

 ## Tape Format